canlilar/real-time-background-replacement/README.md

 * provide the ip address of mobile device in **IP_Webcam_Out.py**
 * ```python IP_Webcam_Out.py```

-4. Live Webcam in Flask App
+4. Live Webcam in Flask App (test mode)
 Accesses users webcam in the browers from a Flask App
 * ```cd "Live Webcam App"```
 * ---- Below is TODO ------